 - Is information on penalties made public?

 Penalties must be approved by the Board in public session, and information is released on penalty determinations after they are made.
-Each campaign’s final audit, including any determination of penalties, is made available as they are completed.
-The CFB publishes online a list of candidates with outstanding debts to the Board, including penalties assessed for violations of the Act and public funds repayment obligations.
+Each campaign’s final audit report, including any determination of penalties, is made available online as they are completed.
+The CFB also publishes a list of candidates with outstanding debts to the Board, including penalties assessed for violations of the Act and public funds repayment obligations.

 - Who is prohibited from contributing to a candidate?